Occupational Accident Coverage: Is it Worth Getting the Insurance?

 - There is an increased likelihood of independent contractors wanting to work with an employer who provides these benefits than with one who doesn’t.

-- The employer is protected in case an independent contractor tries to assert themselves as an employee to gain workers’ compensation benefits, after an accident.
+- The employer is protected in case an independent contractor tries to assert themselves as an employee to gain compensation benefits after an accident.

 Contingent liability coverage can be purchased only after the occupational accident insurance is already in place.
 It provides coverage in the case of an owner/operator initiating a claim of being an employee, rather than just an independent contractor, in order to receive workers’ compensation policy benefits.
-Thus, contingent liability coverage covers all legal costs in this situation and if it is successfully proved that the employee is indeed an independent contractor, compensates the employer for any additional expenses that may have been incurred (but only up to the policy’s limit).
+Thus, contingent liability coverage (accident insurance) covers all legal costs in this situation.
+If it is successfully proved that the employee is indeed an independent contractor, it compensates the employer for any additional expenses that may have been incurred (but only up to the policy’s limit).
 Contingent liability coverage can be considered an extra layer of protection for employers.

-- A policy that can bundle both occupational accident coverage and contingent liability
+- A policy that can bundle both contingent liability and occupational accident coverage

 - Flexible coverage for different types of situations